 Figure 4.
 Cancers overexpressing folate receptor α (FRα) and concordant expression of FRα in non-malignant tissues, Adapted from Scaranti et al. 2020.28

 Compared with the current hot targets such as HER2 and Trop2, the development of ADC drugs against the FRα target appears to be exceptionally cool, with only six companies worldwide currently laying out in this track.
-IMGN853 (MIRV, Mirvetuximab soravtansine), developed by ImmunoGen, has entered the Phase III clinical phase and is currently the fastest developing FRα ADC drug in the world.
+IMGN853 (MIRV, Mirvetuximab soravtansine), developed by ImmunoGen, has been approved by FDA in 2022.
 In addition, positive clinical results have been achieved with MORAb-202 as well as STRO-002.

 c-mesenchymal-epithelial transition factor (c-MET) is a receptor tyrosine kinase encoded by the proto-oncogene MET.
 It is currently the only known receptor with high affinity for its naturally occurring ligand, hepatocyte growth factor (HGF).
 The c-Met signaling pathway is frequently activated by cancer cells to promote tumor formation, aggressive growth and metastasis, and it is aberrantly expressed or mutated in many types of solid tumors such as lung, gastric, liver, breast, skin and colorectal cancers.
 At present, no c-Met ADCs have been approved, and most of them are in early stage of development.